 Associate Professor of English and Women's & Gender Studies

-Professor Hager teaches Victorian Literature and Culture, The English Novel from Victorians to Moderns, Victorian Children's Literature, 19th-Century American Children's Literature, Women in Literature, and Critical Interpretations.
+Professor Hager teaches Roots of Feminism, Victorian Literature and Culture, The English Novel from Victorians to Moderns, Victorian Children's Literature, 19th-Century American Children's Literature, Women in Literature, and Approaches to Literature.
 She also teaches a graduate course in narrative theory and television.
 She received the Dean's Award for Excellence in Teaching in 2006.

 University of California, Irvine